 Prep and Preheat

-Weigh 25g of coffee and grind on a medium setting to a coarseness of sea salt.
+Weigh 25g of coffee and grind on a medium fine setting to a coarseness of sea salt.
 Then, set up the Hario V60, filter, and vessel on the scale and heat 400g of water in the kettle to 208 degrees Fahrenheit.

 Gently pour hot water into the center of the empty filter.
 Continue pouring in a spiral outwards to rinse the entire filter.
 Then, empty the water from the vessel, place back onto the scale, and tare to zero.

 Add the ground coffee to the V60, ensuring that you add 25g of coffee, then tare the scale to zero.

 Start the timer and add 50g of water to the bed of coffee quickly, in about 10 seconds, ensuring to saturate all of the grounds.
 Let the coffee bloom for 40 seconds.
 As the gasses escape, the bed will breathe and expand!

 When the timer reads :45, with a gentle flow start pouring in the center and spiral out in concentric circles taking care not to pour down the filter itself.
 Continue pouring gently in concentric circles spiraling back in towards the center until the scale reads 200g.
 This should be done by the time the timer reads 1 minute.

 When the timer reads 1:30, start the third pour of water and pour until the scale reads 400g.